open-telemetry/oteps/0004-remove-spandata.md

 ## Internal details

-`startSpan()` would change so you can include options such as `withStartTimestamp()` and `withResource()`.
+`startSpan()` would change so you can include an optional start timestamp and resource.
 When you have a span sink, out of band spans may have different resources than the tracer they are being reported to, so you want to pass an explicit resource.
-For `span.finish()` you would have `withEndTimestamp()`.
+For `span.finish()` you would have an optional end timestamp.
 The exact implementation would be language specific, so some would use an options pattern with function overloading or variadic parameters, or add these options to the span builder.

 ## Trade-offs and mitigations